Pathways to Innovation

 A 1996 conference Art@Science, sponsored by the Japanese research consortium ATR, has produced a collection of papers which, among other things, reinforces what Gibbons might call the interpenetration of applied ("artistic") and theoretical ("scientific") components in the Mode 2 research context.
 The conceptual framework for this contribution, at least at the editorial level, tends however to stress a putative "convergence" between art and science, rather than the more contingent, evolutionary models implied in Gibbons' notion of Mode 2 knowledge production.

-phenomenon in relation to the wider dynamics of contemporary research.
+relation to the wider dynamics of contemporary research.
+The first part

-The first part interprets the growth of studio-laboratory settings since
+interprets the growth of studio-laboratory settings since the 1960s; second,

-the 1960s; second, their historical emergence in relation to a common classification
+their historical emergence in relation to a common classification of types of

-of types of innovation; and third, an introduction and brief description
+innovation; and third, an introduction and brief description of a diverse

 In the first phase, dating from the 1960s and 1970s, artist centres, networks, university-based institutes and public sector labs were established to support open-ended exploration of new and emerging technologies by artists.
 Among the most celebrated examples was Experiments in Art and Technology (E.A.T.) founded by artist Robert Rauschenberg and Bell Labs physicist Billy Klüver in New York in 1966.
 The goal of E.A.T. was to establish "an international network of experimental services and activities designed to catalyze the physical, economic and social conditions necessary for cooperation between artists, engineers and scientists."
 The research role of the contemporary artist was understood by E.A.T. as providing "a unique source of experimentation and exploration for developing human environments of the future."
 At the same time, other Bell Labs scientists were also engaged in collaborative research, in computer graphics and vision, music and acoustics.[17, 18]